For daily wit & wisdom, sign up for the Almanac newsletter.

 Thin, crispy cornmeal pancakes for breakfast, floating in a sea of maple syrup, with a side dish of fresh blackberries.
 Ten minutes to make the pancakes while my dining partner heads out to harvest the blackberries.

-A tray of Brussels sprouts and small red potatoes, tossed with olive oil and roasted until lightly browned.
+A tray of brussels sprouts and small red potatoes, tossed with olive oil and roasted until lightly browned.

 The crusty end of a whole wheat loaf, fresh from the oven, spread with butter and homemade jam.

 A big piece of berry pie.
-My editor, Catherine Boeckmann, sent me a wonderful blueberry pie recipe that involves preparing a stovetop filling, plopping it into a pre-baked crust to chill.
+My editor, Catherine Boeckmann, sent me a wonderful blueberry pie recipe that involves preparing a stovetop filling, plopping it into a prebaked crust to chill.
 Easy to make, hard to screw up, spectacular to look at, and scrumptious.

-Half a ripe cantaloupe, picked in the August sunshine, sliced open and cut up on the spot, eaten sitting on a big rock at the edge of the garden, juice dripping down my chin.
+Half a ripe cantaloupe, picked in the August sunshine, sliced open and cut up on the spot, eaten while sitting on a big rock at the edge of the garden, juice dripping down my chin.
 (Don’t tell the food-safety people; it’s better to scrub cantaloupe, even homegrown, before cutting them open.)

 Turns out, gardening and cooking are some of my favorite things to do, despite the stresses involved.
 Here are a few more of my favorite things to do.

-My entire life I’ve loved nothing more than a long, hot (colder months) or tepid (warmer months) bath.
+My entire life, I’ve loved nothing more than a long, hot (colder months) or tepid (warmer months) bath.

 Our only bathroom is small, but lying in our luxuriously deep tub, I can look out the large window onto the field behind the house to the trees at the top of the ridge.
 If I open the window during haying season, I can breathe in the smell of fresh-cut grass; when the lilacs or the milkweeds bloom, their perfume soothes and intoxicates.
 On winter evenings, I can enjoy the stars.

 If you wish, turn it into a “spa day.”
 Put on some relaxing music.
 Light a candle.
 Bring a book.
-Add some citrus slices or flower petals—or, bubble bath!
+Add some citrus slices or flower petals—or bubble bath!
 Pick up a facial mask.
 Take care of your twinkle toes, too!

 There’s no remedy like the great outdoors.
 Reach out to a friend or two for a long walk.